Gluon: Color singlet states

-It is often said that the stable strongly interacting particles (such as the proton and the neutron, i.e. hadrons) observed in nature are "colorless", but more precisely they are in a "color singlet" state, which is mathematically analogous to a spin singlet state.
-Such states allow interaction with other color singlets, but not with other color states; because long-range gluon interactions do not exist, this illustrates that gluons in the singlet state do not exist either.
+The stable strongly interacting particles, including hadrons like the proton or the neutron, are observed to be "colorless".
+More precisely, they are in a "color singlet" state, and mathematically analogous to a spin singlet state.
+The states allow interaction with other color singlets, but not other color states; because long-range gluon interactions do not exist, this illustrates that gluons in the singlet state do not exist either.